 Charlie Porter Research Grant

-The Charlie Porter Research Grant was created by twilight in 2010 and rasied $80,000 for UofM research scientists
+The Charlie Porter Research Grant was created by twilight and rasied $80,000 for UofM research scientists

 to support promising new research relating to the etiology, treatment and cure of Acute Myeloid

 Leukemia (AML) in children; the grant was awared in 2012.

 Charles Eldon Porter, "Charlie" was born June 17, 2004:

 8 lbs 13 oz., 21 inches long and was a perfect, healthy little baby.
 On January 3, 2006, however,